 val dfPersist = df.persist() dfPersist.show(false)

-Using second signature you can save DataFrame/Dataset to One of storage levels
+Using the second signature you can save DataFrame/Dataset to One of the storage levels

 val dfPersist = df.persist(StorageLevel.MEMORY_ONLY) dfPersist.show(false)

 We can also unpersist the persistence DataFrame or Dataset to remove from the memory or storage.

 unpersist() : Dataset.this.type unpersist(blocking : scala.Boolean) : Dataset.this.type